5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 This chapter is by no means a comprehensive introduction to regular expressions, but it should get you to a point where you can take advantage of examples, documents and books that are not addressing Dyalog's implementation.

-Note that we explain the syntax of `⎕R` and `⎕R` separately from the main text.
+Note that we explain the syntax of `⎕S` and `⎕R` separately from the main text.
 That makes it easy to ignore those bits in case you are already familiar with the syntax.

 Despite the name of the book you will find only very few recipes for real-world problems in this chapter.
 The problems provided are used as vehicles to introduce the main features of regular expressions.